Requisite Reading

 “Could you believe the gall of that guy?”

 We were coming out of a rather dreadful sermon on giving in our small, startup church.
-We were a congregation of mostly very low earners — even me at the time — and money going into the church was tight.
+We were a congregation of mostly low earners — even me at the time — and money was going to be tight, even if everyone did their Biblical 10% (even pre-tax).
 The pastor decided it was time to kick us for not giving more.
-It was a lousy stewardship sermon but you here these all the time as a churchman.
-So I was a bit baffled why Pete was so ticked off and I told him so.

 “Didn’t you hear him complaining about his salary?” he asked.
-“He was up there telling us that even though we only pay him $45k he gives 10% because he is so committed to doing what God says.
-But according to the budget we saw last week he’s costing us a lot more than that.
-Something more like $75k.”
+“He was up there telling us that even though we only pay him $45k he gives 10% because he is so committed to doing what God says.”

 I couldn’t figure it out because, although he had many problems, the pastor was pretty honest.
-But when I looked at the budget, Pete was right: the pastor’s total compensation (TC) — which didn’t include our side of his employment taxes — looked a lot more like $75,000 / year.
+But when I looked at the budget, Pete was right: the pastor’s total compensation (TC) — which didn’t include our side of his employment taxes — looked a lot more like $75,000 per year.

 It turns out that it has to do with the funky way that clergy get paid.
 You can’t just compare their salaries with the non-clergy’s.
 Pastors have special tax codes that you don’t.
-Our pastor’s TC included the following:

 • Salary